 When will BJP release its manifesto?
 Here is what we know

-New Delhi, Apr 03: With the Congress releasing its manifesto for the 2019 Lok Sabha elections, the question is when will the BJP do the same.
+New Delhi, Apr 03: With the Congress releasing its manifesto for the 2019 Lok Sabha elections, the question is when will the Bharatiya Janata Party (BJP) do the same.

 The BJP is known to release its manifesto at the last minute.
 The BJP would need to release its manifesto 48 hours before polling as per the directive of the Election Commission of India.
 In the 2014 polls, the BJP had launched its manifesto on the first day of polling, while for the Gujarat polls, the same was released a day before voting.